nickneos/djneos_website/_pages/contact.md

 page_css:
   - /assets/css/contact_form.css
 ---
-Shoot me a message via the form below or email [contact@djneos.com.au](mailto:contact@djneos.com.au)
+For booking enquiries use the form below or shoot an email to [contact@djneos.com.au](mailto:contact@djneos.com.au)

 Prefer to chat on the phone old school?
 [0468&nbsp;689&nbsp;700](tel:+61468689700)

-*For booking enquiries, please include venue, date and number of guests in your message if you have these details.*

 <form
   class="fs-form"